European Projects Home Page Bottom of Page Project Brochure

 The platforms are almost exclusively non-European.
 The European industry is fragmented and its competitive position is precarious, as the investment commitment is becoming too large for small enterprises.
 As a result many of Europe's successful businesses are being taken over by larger non-European competitors.

 The United States is pioneering market development of leisure networks and is creating standards that European companies will have to follow.
-However, Europe has many centres of expertise and with support could compete with U.S initiatives.
+However, Europe has many centres of expertise and with support could compete with US initiatives.
 The European industry has to find ways of combining its resources to overcome the disadvantages of fragmentation and exploit the innovative strength of European firms.

 Target groups: